ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 One area where MyWhoosh and ROUVY differ the most is gamification.

 There are also different challenges where you can earn season points and get additional rewards.
 The system is pretty comprehensive and mixes 3 different currencies (coins, power gems, and season points).
-I don’t know if this is intentional, so you lose track of how much in real money individual items cost, or just a bad design, but it’s confusing.
+I don’t know if this is intentional, so you lose track of how much in real money individual items cost, or if it’s just a bad design, but it’s confusing.

 ROUVY was pretty much gamification-free (not counting the poorly designed challenges) until the end of 2021.
 However, they launched a new ROUVY Career at the beginning of 2022.
 It consists of 80 levels that you complete by collecting coins.
 You get them by riding (regardless of the type of ride you do).
 You can then spend these coins on new gear and customize your avatar like in MyWhoosh.
 However, the choice is more limited.